bbedward/graham_discord_bot/README.md

 2) Instructions assume ubuntu 18.04 or greater.
 Any debian-based distribution should work with these as long as you have python 3.6+ (3.5 will NOT work)

-3) Yea it's possible to run on centOS or gentoo or arch or slackware or windows or OSX or whateva you want.
+3) Yes, it's possible to run on centOS or gentoo or arch or slackware or windows or OSX or whateva you want.
 But that's up to you to figure out, i dont rly want to tech support and troubleshoot other installations

 ### Requirements